Showing posts with label Mechanics' Institutes. Show all posts

 Kelly and Beswicke, the Architects were Thomas Anthony Kelly and John Beswicke.
 Thomas Kelly was listed in the 1870 Sands McDougall Directory at 100 Elizabeth Street, Melbourne He was noted for his design of many Catholic Churches in the 1860s and 1870s - including - St Brigid's, Fitzroy; the church of St Peter and St Paul in South Melbourne (Emerald Hill); St Augustine's in West Melbourne; St Monica's in Footscray - where The Herald noted that - The architect is Mr. T. A Kelly, of Elizabeth street, to whose taste and skill so many churches recently erected in the colony testify. ; Sacred Heart Geelong; St Mary's in Echuca; a Sisters Of Mercy Convent and School in Kilmore and St Mary's in Sorrento.
 He also designed the Footscray Town Hall.
 (12) Thomas Kelly had married Catherine Bullen in February 1873.
 He died in Goulburn, NSW in 1923, aged 71 (13).

 John Beswicke is listed in Sands McDougall in 1875 at Harcourt Street Hawthorn.
 He designed hundreds of buildings including the Hawthorn Town Hall; Australian Buildings at the corner of Elizabeth and Flinders Lane; the Kronheimer Wing at the Austin Hospital; the Queen's House at 360 Collins Street and many private houses including his own, Rotha in Harcourt Street.
-Beswicke was also in partnership for a time with Ralph Wilson with whom he designed the Presbyterian Church in Alma Road, St Kilda; Essendon Town Hall and the Malvern Town Hall.
+Beswicke was also in partnership for a time with Ralph Wilson with whom he designed the Presbyterian Church in Alma Road, St Kilda; the Essendon Town Hall and the Malvern Town Hall.
 (14) He married Mary Hannah Parsons in 1877 and died in April 1925 aged 78.
 (15)

 Brunswick Mechanics' Institute, 1949.
 Photographer: Colin Caldwell.